mecid/mecid.github.io/_posts/2023-05-30-mastering-swift-foundation-formatter-api-basics.md

 Date.now.formatted(.iso8601)
 ```

-As you can see in the example above, there are many options for customization of date formatting logic.
-You can mix and match many of them to display the needed data in a user-friendly format.
+As you can see in the example above, there are many options for customization of the date formatting logic.
+You can mix and match many of them to display the needed date in a user-friendly format.

 ```swift
 1_000_000_000.formatted()